yingweiwo

 Toxicity Summary

-Creatine is used as a dietary supplement to increase muscle mass and improve exercise performance.
-Creatine is a normal component of human milk, supplying about 9% of the infant’s daily requirements.
-Milk levels of creatine have not been measured after exogenous administration in humans.
-Creatine is converted into creatinine in the mother's and infant's bodies.
-It may increase the infant's serum creatinine, which may alter estimations of the infant's kidney function.
-Some authors speculate that creatine supplementation of nursing mothers might help avoid creatine deficiency syndromes, but no studies are available that test this hypothesis.
-Until more data are available, it is probably best to avoid creatine supplementation unless it is prescribed by a healthcare professional.
+In muscles, some creatine binds to phosphate to form phosphocreatine.
+This reaction is catalyzed by creatine kinase to produce phosphocreatine (PCr).
+Phosphocreatine binds to adenosine diphosphate (ATP), converting it back to adenosine triphosphate (ATP), a vital energy source for cells shortly before oxidative phosphorylation.
+Pregnancy and Lactation Effects ◉ Overview of Use During Lactation Creatine is a dietary supplement used to increase muscle mass and improve athletic performance.
+Creatine is a normal component of breast milk, making up about 9% of an infant's daily requirement.
+Creatine levels in breast milk after exogenous creatine supplementation in humans have not been measured.
+Creatine is converted to creatinine in both the mother and infant.
+It may increase serum creatinine levels in infants, potentially affecting assessments of infant kidney function.
+Some authors have speculated that creatine supplementation in breastfeeding mothers may help prevent creatine deficiency, but no studies have yet validated this hypothesis.
+Until more data are available, it is best to avoid creatine supplementation unless prescribed by a healthcare professional.

 Additional Infomation